Curzon Street: History

-Other inhabitants of Curzon Street have included the art collector Edward Solly (at no. 7, 1821–44), Benjamin Disraeli until his death in 1881, Lord Macartney until his death in 1806, Member of Parliament George Selwyn in 1776, Prince Pierre Soltykoff, Richard Robert Madden and Earl Percy.
+Ragout” style of French Haute Cuisine into British Aristocratic Households, the art collector Edward Solly (at no. 7, 1821–44), the Colonial Office expert Colonel Thomas Moody Kt. and his son Wilmot Horton Moody at No. 13 (1829 - 1849), Benjamin Disraeli until his death in 1881, Lord Macartney until his death in 1806, Member of Parliament George Selwyn in 1776, Prince Pierre Soltykoff, Richard Robert Madden and Earl Percy.

 Leconfield House, at the corner of South Audley Street with an address on Curzon Street, became the home of the UK security service (known as MI5) in 1945, and remained so until 1976.
 In May 2020, Robert Tchenguiz submitted plans to Westminster City Council to convert the building into a 65-bedroom private members' hotel.
 Tchenguiz had bought the building for his Rotch property business in 2004 for about £140 million.

 Various activities were also conducted by MI5 at addresses on South Audley Street.
 In 1978, MI5 also occupied facilities at 1-4 Curzon Street, known as "Curzon Street House", for use by the registry, administration and technical services departments; that site was redeveloped in 1996.

 In Chesterfield Gardens, which is a cul-de-sac off Curzon Street, the second home office of the two offshore commercial stations known as Radio Caroline was established during 1964; later that year the sales office of Radio London was opened at number 17 Curzon Street, to be followed across the street at number 32 by the establishment of offices serving Radio England and Britain Radio.
 The introduction of the Marine, &c., Broadcasting (Offences) Act 1967, which became law after midnight on 14 August 1967, forced the closure of all of these offices.

 In the 1970s, American songwriter Harry Nilsson owned a two-bedroomed apartment (number 12) at 9 Curzon Place (now Curzon Square).
 Both Cass Elliot of the Mamas & the Papas and Keith Moon of the Who died in the flat within four years of each other, each aged 32.

 1 Curzon Street is a modern office building.
-The fifth floor was home to AIG Financial Products, the division that "nearly destroyed" the US insurance company and has been described by reporter Peter Koenig as the "epicenter" of the 2008 financial crisis.
+The fifth floor was home to AIG Financial Products, the division that "nearly destroyed" the US insurance company and has been described by reporter Peter Koenig as th e "epicenter" of the 2008 financial crisis.

 G. Heywood Hill Ltd., mentioned by Nancy Mitford in her letters, most particularly in those compiled for the book The Bookshop at 10 Curzon Street: Letters between Nancy Mitford and Heywood Hill 1952–73, remains open for trading.

 Wynn Mayfair, a prominent casino operated by Wynn Resorts is also located on Curzon Street.